Great News! Swimming Watch Tools have been acquired by Metroapps!

 This tool is 10 years old.
 Although it still performs well and still does what it was intended to, it uses legacy technologies (such as PHP extensions) which are becoming increasingly hard to maintain, and is due for a complete rewrite.

-Have a great summer and keep swimming.
+Have a great season and keep swimming.

 Training with a swimming watch?